Close×

 Selected area

-WOMEN IN SPORT: THE JOURNEY OF PIONEERS AND ELITE ATHLETES
+WOMEN'S SPORTS: THE JOURNEYS OF PIONEERS AND ELITE ATHLETES

-A tribute to those who paved the way, broke down barriers, and transformed Montreal's sporting landscape through talent and determination.
+A tribute to the women who paved the way, broke down barriers, and transformed Montreal’s sports scene through their talent and determination.

-The list of figurative elements to be included in the mural:
+The list of figurative elements to include in the mural:

 • Nathalie Lambert | Speed Skating